-This mapo tofu recipe resembles the Japanese version (麻婆豆腐) which is sweeter and not as spicy as compared to the authentic mapo tofu from Sichuan, China.
-A 15 minutes recipe, mapo tofu is a quick, flavourful and delicious dish to prepare on a busy day.
+This version of mapo tofu resembles the Japanese version (麻婆豆腐) which is sweeter and not as spicy compared to the authentic mapo tofu from Sichuan, China.
+This is a quick, flavourful and delicious dish to prepare even on a busy day.

 Mapo tofu is a typical Chinese dish from Sichuan, China.
-Depending on the countries, the taste and recipe of mapo tofu were adapted to suit the palate of the locals.
+Depending on the countries, the taste and recipe of mapo tofu is adapted to suit the palate of the locals.
 In Malaysia, we enjoy mapo tofu as well.
-I personally love this dish because of the delicious gravy and most importantly, it is cooked using tofu as the main ingredient.
+I personally love this dish because of the delicious gravy and most importantly, tofu is used as the main ingredient.

-The original Mapo tofu from Sichuan is not only spicy but also gives off a numbing effect which is contributed by the spiciness of the famous Sichuan pepper.
-However, it is not common to have Sichuan pepper in Malaysian meals.
-Thus, it is no surprise that in Malaysia, Sichuan pepper is omitted from Mapo tofu.
+The original mapo tofu from Sichuan is not only spicy but also gives off a numbing effect contributed by the spiciness of the famous Sichuan pepper.
+However, it is not common to include Sichuan pepper in Malaysian meals.
+Thus, it is no surprise that it is omitted from the mapo tofu served there.
 As I had been cooking this dish for years now, I had adjusted the recipe to be slightly sweeter while keeping it lightly spicy.
-I now have this dish often because of its simplicity in preparation.
+I now have this dish often because of its delicious flavours and simplicity in preparation.

 Vegetarian or vegan mapo tofu

 In this recipe, I used meat.
-Opt for a vegan version of Mapo tofu by omitting meat and replacing with mushroom.
+Opt for a vegan version of mapo tofu by omitting meat and replacing it with mushrooms.
 Preparation is very simple.
-To prepare vegan Mapo tofu, use double the amount of shiitake mushrooms to replace the meat.
-It tastes exceptionally great as the mushroom flavour goes really well with that of the chili bean sauce.
-In fact, I enjoy the vegan version most of the time as I try to abstain from meat as much as possible, especially during dinner.
-Serve this dish with rice and some fresh scallions as garnishing.
+To prepare vegan mapo tofu, use double the amount of shiitake mushrooms to replace the meat.
+It tastes exceptionally great as the mushroom flavour goes really well with the chilli bean sauce.
+In fact, I enjoy the vegan version most of the time as I try to abstain from meat as much as possible especially during dinner.
+Serve this dish with rice with some fresh scallions as garnishing.